LAWS 7006 Australian Legal System and Common Law

 Coordinator June Wang Opens in new window

 Description The Australian Legal System and Common Law introduces students, from non-common law jurisdictions, to the Australian legal system and the common law tradition.
-The unit aims to develop the understanding of how the Australian legal system has developed in its historical and cultural contexts, and its impact on Australia's First Peoples.
+The subject aims to develop the understanding of how the Australian legal system has developed in its historical and cultural contexts, and its impact on Australia's First Peoples.
 It also covers the Australian laws in specific areas, such as contracts, torts, trusts and dispute resolution.
-This unit includes field trips to various Australian courts and legal institutions.
+This subject includes field trips to various Australian courts and legal institutions.
 Students are encouraged to undertake individual research to evaluate and compare legal institutions and laws in Australia and their home jurisdictions.

 Discipline Law, Not Elsewhere Classified.

 Check your HECS Band contribution amount via the Fees page.